mumonster/turtlecoin.lol-translations/README.md

 3. Copy files under `english` to it.
 4. Translate the content of those files.
 5. Create a pull request to merge your fork into this repository.
+6. Find a reviewer to approve the copy from the community.
+This is mainly to ensure that the best copy goes in.